bobanetwork/boba_legacy/boba_documentation/developer/xdomain-tx-status.md

 ---
-description: How to monitor transaction status
+description: How to monitor cross-domain transaction status
 ---

 # Crossdomain Transaction Status